bookofproofs/bookofproofs.github.io/_sources/history/19th-century/bennett.md

 * These proofs were not written down until Bernard Groeneveld's thesis Geometrical considerations on space kinematics in connection with Bennett's mechanism presented to the Technische Hogeschool te Delft in 1954.
 * In 1922 Bennett published The three-bar sextic curve.
 * Bennett was elected a Senior Fellow of Emmanuel College in 1899.
-* In the 1911 census, Bennett was unmarried.
 * Another aspect of Bennett's mathematical work was as an historian.
 * Outside mathematics Bennett had many interests.
 * The university bicycle club had an annual road race of fifty miles, in which Bennett rode on three occasions, being successively third, second and first.